mattermost-community/mattermost-plugin-welcomebot/README.md

 * `/welcomebot help` - Displays usage information.
 * `/welcomebot list` - Lists the teams for which greetings were defined.
 * `/welcomebot preview [team-name]` - Sends ephemeral messages to the user calling the command, with the preview of the welcome message[s] for the given team name and the user that requested the preview.
 * `/welcomebot set_channel_welcome [welcome-message]` - Sets the given text as current's channel welcome message.
-You can also include `{{.UserDisplayName}}` and `{{.Channel.DisplayName}}` in the command to print the user joined and the channel display name in the message, respectively.
+You can also include `{{.UserDisplayName}}` and `{{.Channel.DisplayName}}` in the `welcome-message` to print the user joined and the channel display name in the message, respectively.
 You can insert any variable from the `MessageTemplate` struct, which has the following fields:
     ```go
     type MessageTemplate struct {
         WelcomeBot      *model.User
         User            *model.User
         DirectMessage   *model.Channel
+        Channel         *model.Channel
         UserDisplayName string
     }
     ```